 Wadors co-hosted her session with Antonia Cusumano, who leads PwC’s people and change business in their technology sector.
 Both women agreed that having a clear purpose at your company beyond just making money is the key to bringing in great talent, particularly great young talent.

-In fact, Wadors said in conversations with recruiters at LinkedIn, 50 percent of millennial candidates asked about the purpose and mission of a company before they asked about compensation.
-To consistently recruit and retain that great talent, the key is having a compelling story to tell there, she said.
+In fact, Wadors said in conversations with recruiters at LinkedIn, 50 percent of millennial candidates asked about the purpose and mission of the company before they asked about compensation.
+To consistently recruit and retain that great talent, the key is having a compelling story to tell, she said.

 Some other factors that also really matter

 Wadors and Cusumano said purpose wasn’t the only aspect that millennial workers care about.
 Other factors they said were important are:

 “Flexibility is almost as important as salary,” Cusumano said.

 And flexibility means a focus on results, instead of a 40-hour workweek.
 It means allowing your employees to work from home, or work hours that work for them, instead of enforcing a set schedule, Cusumano said.